Metric geometry of locally compact groups: Outline of the book

 Chapter \ref{chap_topaspects} contains foundational facts on LC-spaces and groups, the theorems of Birkhoff-Kakutani, Struble, and Kakutani-Kodaira, on metrizable groups, with proofs, and generalities on compactly generated LC-groups.
 The last section describes results on the structure of LC-groups; they include a theorem from the 30's on compact open subgroups in totally disconnected LC-groups, due to van Dantzig, and (without proofs) results from the early 50's solving the Hilbert Fifth Problem, due among others to Gleason, Montgomery-Zippin, and Yamabe.

-Chapter \ref{chap_metriccoarse} deals with two categories of pseudo-metric spaces that play a major role in our setting: the metric coarse category, in which isomorphisms are equivalence classes of metric coarse equivalences (the category well-adapted to $\sigma$-compact LC-groups), and the large-scale category, in which isomorphisms are equivalence classes of quasi-isometries (the category well-adapted to compactly generated LC-groups).
-To illustrate these notions, there is in Section \ref{coarselyproperandgrowth} a discussion of growth in appropriate spaces and groups.
+Chapter \ref{chap_metriccoarse} deals with two categories of pseudo-metric spaces that play a major role in our setting: the metric coarse category, in which isomorphisms are closeness classes of metric coarse equivalences (the category well-adapted to $\sigma$-compact LC-groups), and the large-scale category, in which isomorphisms are closeness classes of quasi-isometries (the category well-adapted to compactly generated LC-groups).
+Section \ref{sectionmetriclattices} shows how pseudo-metric spaces can be described in terms of their metric lattices, i.e., of their subsets which are both uniformly discrete and cobounded.
+Section \ref{coarselyproperandgrowth} illustrates these notions by a discussion of notions of growth and amenability in appropriate spaces and groups.
 Section \ref{sectioncoarsecat}, on what we call the coarse category, alludes to a possible variation, involving bornologies rather than pseudo-metrics.

 Chapter \ref{chap_gpspmspaces} shows how the metric notions of Chapter \ref{chap_metriccoarse} apply to LC-groups.
-In particular, every $\sigma$-compact LC-group has an adapted metric (see Proposition \ref{1.D.1}), and every compactly generated LC-group has a geodesically adapted pseudo-metric (see Proposition \ref{1.D.2}).
-Moreover, $\sigma$-compact LC-groups are precisely the LC-groups that can act on metric spaces in a ``geometric'' way, namely by actions that are isometric, cobounded, locally bounded, and metrically proper; and compactly generated LC-groups are precisely the LC-groups that can act geometrically on coarsely connected pseudo-metric spaces (see Theorem \ref{ftggt}, sometimes called the fundamental theorem of geometric group theory).
+In particular, every $\sigma$-compact LC-group has an adapted metric (Proposition \ref{1.D.1}), and every compactly generated LC-group has a geodesically adapted pseudo-metric (Proposition \ref{1.D.2}).
+Moreover, $\sigma$-compact LC-groups are precisely the LC-groups that can act on metric spaces in a ``geometric'' way, namely by actions that are isometric, cobounded, locally bounded, and metrically proper; and compactly generated LC-groups are precisely the LC-groups that can act geometrically on coarsely connected pseudo-metric spaces (Theorem \ref{ftggt}, sometimes called the fundamental theorem of geometric group theory).
 Section \ref{local_ellipticity} illustrates these notions by discussing locally elliptic groups, namely LC-groups in which every compact subset is contained in a compact open subgroup (equivalently LC-groups $G$ with an adapted metric $d$ such that the metric space $(G,d)$ has asymptotic dimension $0$).